|Talking Trash: A Call to Action

-"Our Daily Mini-Tsunamis: Plastic in the Ocean" a new article
+"Our Daily Mini-Tsunamis: Plastic in the Ocean" a free article to download

 This article by Katie Register, Clean Virginia Waterways' executive director, explores how our daily actions lead to trash in our waterways and ocean.
 It includes tips for educators on engaging school students in meaningful and educational cleanup activities.
-Click here to download the Winter Issue of The Earth Scientist Journal which includes the article "Our Daily Mini-Tsunamis: Plastics in the Ocean."
+Click here to download the article (it is in the Winter 2014 Issue of The Earth Scientist Journal).

 This annual cleanup of trash and litter in our rivers and on our beaches is part of the International Coastal Cleanup.
 If you would like to be a LEADER of a cleanup, please signup to be a Site Captain by contacting CVW at firstname.lastname@example.org or calling us at 434-395-2602.
 Learn more about this statewide hands-on stewardship event.